A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: What types of AI4SE studies have been explored for explainability?

 \subsubsection{SE Tasks in Software Development}

-There are wide-ranging applications of XAI techniques in software development, encompassing code understanding, program synthesis, code summarization, and code search.
+There are wide-ranging applications of XAI techniques in software development, encompassing tasks such as \emph{Code Understanding}, \emph{Program Synthesis}, and \emph{Code Summarization}.

 \textbf{Code Understanding.} Code understanding refers to the process of comprehending and analyzing source code deeply.
-Within the context of data-driven SE research, code understanding aims to seek an effective way to map source code into high-dimensional semantic space, thereby supporting a variety of code-centric downstream tasks, such as such as \emph{Variable Misuse Detection} \cite{DBLP:conf/sigsoft/RabinHA21}, \emph{Method Name Prediction} \cite{WheCha}, and \emph{Vulnerability Detection} \cite{DBLP:journals/tosem/YangFDWGW23}.
+Within the context of data-driven SE research, code understanding aims to seek an effective way to map source code into high-dimensional semantic space, thereby supporting a variety of code-centric downstream tasks.
 Inspired by the capability of complex AI models, deep neural networks in particular, in learning rich representations of raw data, a series of code models are trained on labeled (e.g., CodeSearchNet \cite{husain2019codesearchnet}) or unlabeled code corpus (e.g., CodeXGlue \cite{DBLP:conf/nips/LuGRHSBCDJTLZSZ21}).
 This training process produces code embeddings with rich contexts and semantics.
 Yang et al. \cite{DBLP:journals/tosem/YangFDWGW23} proposed Graph Tensor Convolution Neural Network (GTCN), a novel code representation learning model which is capable of comprehensively capturing the distance information of code sequences and structural code semantics, to generate accurate code embeddings.
 GTCN was self-explainable because the tensor-based model reduced model complexity, which was beneficial for capturing the data features from the simpler model space.
 Wan et al. \cite{DBLP:conf/icse/WanZZSXJ22} proposed three types of structural analysis, including attention analysis, probing on the word embedding, and syntax tree induction, to explore why the pre-trained language models work and what they indeed capture in SE tasks.